-- (1) Regulations under section 10C(1)(a) may (in particular) specify a description of licences to occupy by reference to any of the following - (a) the nature of the licensor; - (b) the nature of the licensee; - (c) the nature of the accommodation occupied; - (d) the purpose of the occupation of the accommodation; - (e) the legal nature of the licence. - (2) Regulations under section 10C(1)(b) may apply to-
+- (1) Regulations under section 10C(1)(a) may (in particular) specify a description of licences to occupy by reference to any of the following - (a) the nature of the licensor; - (b) the nature of the licensee; - (c) the nature of the accommodation occupied; - (d) the purpose of the occupation of the accommodation; - (e) the legal nature of the licence. - (2) Regulations under section 10C(1)(b) may apply to -

-reform ellaneous (2) licenses counted before the describer action 100 come into (a) licences granted before the day when section 10C came into force; (b) prescribed hazards which began before that day; (c) only some descriptions of prescribed hazards.
-(3) Regul Regulations under section 10C(1)(b) may - (a) specify a period that is not of a specific duration (for example a reasonable or appropriate period, including a period decided by the licensor, or another person); (b) specify two (or more) periods in relation to particular action.
-(4) Regul ations under section 10C(1)(b) may (in particular) - 1 (a) require the licensor to take particular action, or action that is intended to produce a particular outcome, in relation to a prescribed hazard; (b) require the licensor to take action in relation to a prescribed hazard that is not of itself intended to remedy the hazard, for example by requiring the licensor- : (i) to investigate whether or how a prescribed hazard is affecting the licensed accommodation, or (ii) to secure that the licensee and any other members of their household are provided with alternative accommodation at no cost to them; 2 (c) require the licensor to take action in relation to a prescribed hazard only- (i) in particular circumstances, or (ii) if particular conditions are met; 2 (d) provide that the licensor is not required to take action in relation to a prescribed hazard- (i) in particular circumstances, or (ii) if particular conditions are met.
-(5) to a te ecretary of State may by regulations make provision, in relation erm that is implied by section 10C(2), which corresponds to any sion made in relation to an implied covenant by section 9A(4) ŝ (6) A power to make regulations under section 10C or this section includes

-- (6) power to make- - (a) incidental, transitional or saving provision; - different provision for different purposes. - Regulations under section 10C or this section are to be made by statutory instrument. - A statutory instrument containing regulations under section 10C or 40 this section may not be made unless a draft of it has been laid before and approved by resolution of each House of Parliament."
+40 - (a) licences granted before the day when section 10C came into force; - (b) prescribed hazards which began before that day; - (c) only some descriptions of prescribed hazards.

+(3) Regulations under section 10C(1)(b) may -

+- (a) specify a period that is not of a specific duration (for example a reasonable or appropriate period, including a period decided by the licensor, or another person); - (b) specify two (or more) periods in relation to particular action.

+(4) Regulations under section 10C(1)(b) may (in particular) -

+- (a) require the licensor to take particular action, or action that is intended to produce a particular outcome, in relation to a prescribed hazard; - (b) require the licensor to take action in relation to a prescribed hazard that is not of itself intended to remedy the hazard, for 15 example by requiring the licensor - (i) to investigate whether or how a prescribed hazard is affecting the licensed accommodation, or - (ii) to secure that the licensee and any other members of their household are provided with alternative 20 accommodation at no cost to them; - (c) require the licensor to take action in relation to a prescribed hazard only - (i) in particular circumstances, or - (ii) if particular conditions are met; 25 - (d) provide that the licensor is not required to take action in relation to a prescribed hazard - (i) in particular circumstances, or - (ii) if particular conditions are met. - (5) The Secretary of State may by regulations make provision, in relation 30 to a term that is implied by section 10C(2), which corresponds to any provision made in relation to an implied covenant by section 9A(4) to (8). - (6) A power to make regulations under section 10C or this section includes power to make - (a) incidental, transitional or saving provision; - (b) different provision for different purposes. - (7) Regulations under section 10C or this section are to be made by statutory instrument. - (8) A statutory instrument containing regulations under section 10C or this section may not be made unless a draft of it has been laid before and approved by resolution of each House of Parliament."

-(2) Until section 101(3) (decent homes standard) comes into force, the definition of "residential premises" in section 1(4) of the Housing Act 2004 has effect for the purposes of section 10C and 10D of the Landlord and Tenant Act 1985 as if it were amended in accordance with section 101(3).
+(2) Until section 100(3) (decent homes standard) comes into force, the definition of "residential premises" in section 1(4) of the Housing Act 2004 has effect for the purposes of section 10C and 10D of the Landlord and Tenant Act 1985 as if it were amended in accordance with section 100(3).

-63 Student accommodation that is not an HMO
+62 Student accommodation that is not an HMO